 Barry's sixth president is Sr. Linda Bevilacqua, whose roots have always belonged to Barry.
 It was here where she received her Bachelor of Science degree in elementary education (Magna Cum Laude) in 1962.
 Later, she earned a Master's in Guidance and Counseling in 1969 from Siena Heights College (now University) and a Ph.D. in Higher Education Administration from Michigan State University (East Lansing, Mich.) in 1980.

 Sr. Linda's career has spanned all aspects of higher education.
 She began her career at Barry University as Assistant Dean of Students (1969-70), before being promoted to Dean of Student Affairs (1970-78).
 She later returned to Barry as its director of alternative programs, where she developed and administered Barry's Early Credit Program (1981-82).
-The following five years (1982-86), Sr. Linda was promoted to Associate Vice President for Academic Affairs, and was the first dean of Barry's School of Professional And Career Education.
+The following five years (1982-86), Sr. Linda was promoted to Associate Vice President for Academic Affairs, and was the first dean of Barry's School of Adult and Continuing Education.
 There, she led the creation and administration of this school for working adults with a 17-member administrative and professional team.

 In 1986, Sr. Linda Bevilacqua left Barry to accept an elected position as administrator of the congregation with the Adrian Dominican Sisters (Adrian, Michigan, 1986-1992).
 There, she was responsible for the congregation's administrative, financial, legal, corporate, and real estate matters, as well as was a key participant in annual and long-range planning, development, approval, and oversight of a $20 million budget.
 And as President of Gwynedd-Mercy College, she served as its educational leader with 66 dedicated full-time and over 150 part-time faculty members, 150 staff members, five vice presidents, five academic deans, and several executive directors.